Honor Play, Honor 9N Discounts & More Offers Listed for Honor Gala Festival

-Honor Gala Festival has been announced, and it will begin from Monday, April 8 and will continue until Friday, April 12.
-It brings various Honor phones, wearables, and tablets - the five-day sale will be hosted on Amazon India and Flipkart along with discounts up to 50 percent.
+Honor Gala Festival sale kicked off earlier today and will continue through Friday, April 12.
+It brings an array of offers on various Honor phones, wearables, and tablets.
+The five-day sale will be hosted on Amazon India and Flipkart along with discounts up to 50 percent.
 It is also touted to include offers worth Rs.
 50 crores.
 Discounts and offers available during the Honor Gala Festival sale have been revealed by both Amazon India and Flipkart.

 According to the official announcement through a press release, the Honor Gala Festival sale will bring offers on various Honor products, including smartphones, wearables, and tablets.
 Microsites on Amazon India and Flipkart.